Dechrissen/subregular-learning/README.md

 In `/src/data_gen/data`, there are three subsets generated: `1k`, `10k`, and `100k`.
 Each one contains `_Training.txt`, `_Dev.txt`, `_Test1.txt`, `_Test2.txt`, and `_Test3.txt` for each language.

+#### `check.py` script

+The script `check.py` in `/src/data_gen` will check the `/data` directory for the generated data.
+For each file size subset (1k, 10k, 100k) the 5 datasets for each language will be checked to determine if they exist/have sufficient strings.
+For each dataset, `missing` will be output if it doesn't exist, or `incomplete` will be output if the dataset hasn't achieved its designated file size (along with the amount it stopped at).

 ### Neural models
 The currently supported RNN types are GRU and LSTM.